 Is getting the links so important or are we making it that way?

-Firstly, let us make one thing very clear; when we are stressing on the importance of links, we are talking about the natural links.
+Firstly, let us make one thing very clear; when we are stressing the importance of links, we are talking about natural links.

-Yes, natural links or they are also known – the organic links or good links or true links.
-Basically, a natural link is one which is earned and not bought with the intention of manipulating the Google search rankings.
+Yes, natural links are also known – the organic links or good links, or true links.
+Basically, a natural link is one that is earned and not bought with the intention of manipulating Google search rankings.

 Let us talk about the importance of natural links in detail

 Let us dig deeper.
-The links that Google always talks about are the natural links.
+The links that Google always talks about are natural links.
 These links are compared with the ‘votes’.
-When you vote for any person in the election, you consider his background, his actions, his promises etc. and then decide what is to be done.
+When you vote for any person in the election, you consider his background, his actions, his promises, etc., and then decide what is to be done.
 If you are paid for voting for him, the vote is no more natural.
 Similarly, links bought are not natural.